 So, if you’ve racked up a bunch of credit card debt and feel buried in payments, know that you are not alone at all!
 Even if you make a few extra payments, interest charges still add up.
 You might even feel your efforts aren’t getting you anywhere.

-One option you might consider is taking out a personal loan to pay off credit cards.
+One option you might consider is taking out a small personal loan to pay off credit cards.
 Sure, you might not feel good about taking out another loan when you already have a lot of debt.
 But there are some benefits that can make it worth it to use a personal loan to pay off credit card debt.